 A tenant is considering two different office spaces, both with the same square footage of usable space and the same rental rate, but differing load factors.
 The first option has a suite with 10,000 usable square feet and a 20% load factor, meaning the space’s rentable square feet is 12,000.
 The second option has 10,000 usable square feet and a 15% load factor, which means the rentable square feet for this option would be 11,500.

 |10,000 usable feet x .20 = 2,000||2,000 + 10,000 = 12,000 rentable square feet|

 |10,000 usable feet x .15 = 1,500||1,500 + 10,000 = 11,500 rentable square feet|

 In the first building, the tenant’s base rent would be based on 12,000 square feet, whereas the second building would charge rent based on 11,500 square feet.
 The second option with the lower load factor would save the company money since they would be paying less per month for the same amount of usable space.

-However, the smaller load factor also means there are less common areas in the building, so paying more in rent may be necessary if more common area is desired.
+However, the smaller load factor also means there are fewer common areas in the building, so paying more in rent may be necessary if more common area is desired.

 Gross Square Feet

 Gross square feet, also referred to as gross area, simply refers to the total square footage of a building.
 It includes everything accounted for in usable and rentable square feet, along with building core, elevator shafts, and other areas of the building that are used for maintenance and operations.